mayukataoka/XCUITest-demo/README.md

 AWS Device Farm is an app testing service that lets you test and interact with your Android, iOS, and web apps on many devices at once

-## My Jenkins execution against Amazon Device Farm
+## My JenkinsXCUITest execution with Amazon Device Farm

 <img src="assets/deviceFarm-jenkins-test-result.png" width="800">